iomesh/docs/docs/advanced-functions/localpv-manager.md

 IOMesh LocalPV has the following advantages compared to [Kubernetes HostPath Volume](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) and [Kubernetes native local PV](https://kubernetes.io/docs/concepts/storage/volumes/#local):

-- Dynamically provisions PVs to allow flexible node storage access through StorageClass, PVC, and PV without the need for administrators to pre-provision static PVs.
+- Dynamically provision PVs to allow flexible node storage access through StorageClass and PVC without the need for administrators to pre-provision static PVs.

-- Create persistent volumes using directories or block devices, offering more flexibility compared to Kubernetes local PVs that are limited to the directory.
+- Create PVs using a directory or block device, offering more flexibility compared to Kubernetes local PVs that are limited to the directory.

-- 当使用节点上的目录作为后端存储时，IOMesh LocalPV 支持 PV 级别的容量限额

-- A scheduler that works independently is created to ensure successful scheduling of pods in situations where there is not enough local storage and to balance capacity across the entire cluster.
+- Enable capacity limit for local PV to implement capacity isolation.

 ### Architecture